Patton, Pennsylvania (1976)

 Well, I think we can safely say by the age of 10 I was OUT!
 This photo was taken by a photographer from my home town newspaper.
 My uncle actually owned the newspaper business and my mother worked in the dark room.

-The photographer knew who I was under my grandmother's wig and red mint, lipstick toothpaste.
+The photographer knew who I was under my granny's wig and red mint, lipstick toothpaste.
 And of course, my sister's square dancing dress.
 None other than her co-worker's son!
 She couldn't resist capturing this moment on film.

 Now, as a family we all laugh about this particular Halloween evening.
 I guess you could say it was my first Gay Pride Parade!